AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 # Power BI Connector

-The Aveva&trade; Data Hub Power BI Connector retrieves Data Views from Aveva&trade; Data Hub and makes them available in Microsoft Power BI for advanced data visualization and analysis.
-Install Aveva&trade; Data Hub Power BI Connector to retrieve Data Views for use with Microsoft Power BI as described in this section.<br>
+The AVEVA&trade; Data Hub Power BI Connector retrieves Data Views from AVEVA&trade; Data Hub and makes them available in Microsoft Power BI for advanced data visualization and analysis.
+Install AVEVA&trade; Data Hub Power BI Connector to retrieve Data Views for use with Microsoft Power BI as described in this section.<br>

 ## System requirements

-The following are required before you install and use Aveva&trade; Data Hub Power BI Connector.
+The following are required before you install and use AVEVA&trade; Data Hub Power BI Connector.

 - Operation Systems: Windows 10, Windows Server 2012 R2, Windows 8.1, Windows Server 2016, Windows Server 2019